 In 2014, the Invisible Borders Trans-African Photographers Organization embarked on the 5th edition of their Road Trip Project.
-This trip is the first Trans-Continental Road Trip of the collective and is from Lagos (Nigeria) to Sarajevo (Bosnia) through 21 countries in Africa and Europe notably Nigeria, Republic of Benin, Togo, Ghana, Ivory Coast, Mali, Senegal, Mauritania, Western Sahara, Morocco, Spain, France, Belgium, The Netherlands, Germany, Czech Republic, Austria, Slovenia, Croatia and Bosnia.
+This trip is the first paper about leadership Trans-Continental Road Trip of the collective and is from Lagos (Nigeria) to Sarajevo (Bosnia) through 21 countries in Africa and Europe notably Nigeria, Republic of Benin, Togo, Ghana, Ivory Coast, Mali, Senegal, Mauritania, Western Sahara, Morocco, Spain, France, Belgium, The Netherlands, Germany, Czech Republic, Austria, Slovenia, Croatia and Bosnia.

 During the last four editions of the Road Trip the group has explored African countries from the West to the East and Central Africa.
 The impressions of the last four years have given rise to reflections and subsequent evolution of questions surrounding the complexness of borders.
 This year’s road trip is therefore an attempt to approach the core of what necessitates borders: Movement.